nagrjungururaj/Canopy-Cover-Estimation-of-Maize-Plants-using-Deep-Learning/README.md

 # Copyright :

 (Very Important!)
 The image data is solely owned and distributed by Digite Inc. and any usage could lead to severe voilations of company's copyright.
-For usage contact Digite Inc. (https://www.digite.com/)
+For obtaining and usage of the data please contact Digite Inc. (https://www.digite.com/)

 # Goal :
 The overall goal of the problem is to identify the Canopy Cover Percentage from a given picture / image using deep learning.
 Further, the problem has intermediate goals as below: